good-place/tahani/README.md

 `create` method mentioned above.
 Returns true when the iterator is in the valid state.

-You can call his function as a method on `tahani/iterator` AbstractType `(:valid? iterator)`
+You can call this function as a method on `tahani/iterator` AbstractType `(:valid? iterator)`

 #### Getting current iterator position key